Ihavetriediamsure/Hetzner_DNS_Zone_Tool/SECURITY.md

 - ❌ Share exploit details before a fix is available

 ### DO:
-- ✅ Contact the repository owner privately via GitHub
+- ✅ Contact maintainers privately via GitHub or Security Advisories
 - ✅ Provide detailed information about the vulnerability
 - ✅ Include steps to reproduce (if applicable)
+- ✅ Provide results of any testing or proof-of-concept
 - ✅ Allow reasonable time for a response before public disclosure

 ### What to Include